UN agencies hope truce will allow aid into northern Gaza

 — Tedros Adhanom Ghebreyesus (@DrTedros) November 24, 2023

-Aid agencies have said they are aiming to deliver supplies to northern Gaza, where hospitals have collapsed because of Israeli bombings and the lack of fuel and where there are major concerns about dehydration and disease outbreaks.
+Aid agencies have said they are aiming to deliver supplies to northern Gaza, where hospitals have collapsed because of Israeli bombing and the lack of fuel and where there are major concerns about dehydration and disease outbreaks.

-Aid deliveries are so far only being allowed through Gaza’s one border crossing with Egypt in the southern part of the enclave and not through its crossings with Israel.
+Aid deliveries are so far only being allowed through Rafah, Gaza’s one border crossing with Egypt in the southern part of the enclave, and not through its crossings with Israel.

-“The United Nations can confirm that, as I speak, trucks with humanitarian supplies continue to cross into Gaza through the Rafah crossing point,” said Jens Laerke, spokesperson for the UN Office for the Coordination of Humanitarian Affairs (OCHA).
+The UN Office for the Coordination of Humanitarian Affairs (OCHA) said that on the first day of the pause, 200 trucks were dispatched from Nitsana to the Rafah crossing, while 137 trucks of goods were offloaded by the UN Relief and Works Agency for Palestine Refugees (UNRWA) reception point in Gaza making it the biggest humanitarian convoy received since October 7.

+It also said that 129,000 litres (34,000 gallons) of fuel and four trucks of gas crossed into Gaza, adding that 21 critical patients were evacuated in a large-scale medical operation from the north of Gaza.

+Hundreds of thousands of people were assisted with food, water, medical supplies and other essential humanitarian items, OCHA said in its update.

-Asked whether the UN had guarantees from Israel that it could deliver aid to the north, Laerke said: “We proceed on the basis of the hope and the expectation that we will reach people in need where they are.”
+Asked earlier whether the UN had guarantees from Israel that it could deliver aid to the north, OCHA spokesperson Jens Laerke said: “We proceed on the basis of the hope and the expectation that we will reach people in need where they are.”

 Before the conflict started in October, nearly 10,000 truckloads of commercial and humanitarian commodities, excluding fuel, entered Gaza monthly, according to the UN.

-On Friday, OCHA said in a statement that 80 trucks carrying humanitarian supplies entered from Egypt the previous day.
+On Friday, OCHA said in a statement that 80 trucks carrying humanitarian supplies entered from Egypt on the previous day.

 Gaza resident Ashraf Shann told Al Jazeera that people were happy that “some sort of aid is coming” into the enclave.